irisnet/foundation/iris-nvs-program.md

 To encourage building a more decentralized network, IRIS Foundation would like to support up to 50 new Validators to join [IRIS Betanet](https://www.irisnet.org/mainnet) through providing 100 initial IRIS tokens to start.
 After the new validator successfully joined network.
 There would be another 300 IRIS tokens to this validator account.

+NVS is only a start to welcome validators to join the network, there is also a program in planning for Foundation to delegate Foundation's token to excellent validators in the community.
+Please stay tuned.

 To be qualified, you have to meet one of following conditions:

 1. Proof you are experienced POS validators with more than 3 month history of performing validating service on one of following network:  Cosmos/Tezos/Polkadot/IRIS testnets etc